 It’s too bad that dogs aren’t very amenable to the same kind of advice our mothers gave us.

+Calendula is a favorite first aid treatment among herbalists, and for good reason.
 It has an almost magical effect in healing wounds.
-Calendula has a more powerful ability to hinder bacteria than many antibiotics.
+And it has a more powerful ability to hinder bacteria than many antibiotics.

 The Romans coined the name calendula to reflect the herb’s blooming schedule as it would flower on the calends, or new moon, of every month.
 Officinalis refers to its official medicinal value.

 Calendula tincture diluted with water is an effective and dependable itch treatment for dogs.
 It can even help with hot spots.
 Use one part tincture to 5-10 parts water.

 You can purchase calendula tincture from a health food store or an online herbal or homeopathic supply store.
 After diluting and mixing the tincture you can apply it with a spray bottle or just pour some of the mixture on the area and rub it in.

 You can steep dried calendula petals to make your own tincture.
 Just pour one cup of boiling water onto five tablespoons of calendula petals and steep for 15 minutes.
 This tincture doesn’t have to be diluted.

 RELATED: Read this before you give your dog antibiotics …

 Baking soda can work wonders!
 It has a soothing effect due to its anti-inflammatory properties.
 Plus, it acts as an acid neutralizer and creates a more basic pH that truly helps to relieve your dog’s itching.

 Mix one tablespoon of baking soda with a little water to make a paste.
 Place the paste on the areas that are itchy or reddened.
 Leave the paste on for a few hours.
 Then wash it off.